airbytehq/airbyte/airbyte-integrations/connectors/source-incident/README.md

 # Incident
 This directory contains the manifest-only connector for `source-incident`.

-Source connector for Incident which is an on all, incident response and status pages tool.
+Source connector for Incident which is an on call, incident response and status pages tool.

 ## Usage
 There are multiple ways to use this connector: